nlasted/nself/README.md

 Bot works best with unix-like systems and won't work correctly on Windows

 ## Made with ❤️ by nlasted
-Don't hesistate to make issues, selfbot is still in development
+Don't hesistate to submit bugs in issues, selfbot is still in development